 Luke 7:24-25 After John’s messengers left, Jesus began to speak to the crowd about John.
 “What did you go out into the desert to see?
 A reed swayed by the wind?
 If not, what did you go out to see?
 A man dressed in fine clothes?
 No, those who wear expensive clothes and indulge in luxury are in palaces.

-Jesus didn’t turn to the crowd and put John down saying, “What’s wrong with that guy?
+Jesus didn’t turn to the crowd and put John down, saying, “What’s wrong with that guy?
 John knows I’m the Messiah!”
-Instead, he helped people appreciate John by causing them to remember John.
+Instead, he helped people appreciate John by making them remember him.

 Jesus asked a most interesting question.
 Why were they attracted to John the Baptist?
 Why did they walk fifty miles in the desert wilderness to hear John – no women’s rooms, no air conditioning, no coffee, no padded chairs, no nursery?
 Jesus asked if they realized what they did and where they went.
 Did you go to the wilderness to enjoy the scenery – a reed blown in the wind?
 Did you go to see and hear a spineless pushover preacher blowing with every wind of doctrine?
 John didn’t go the way the wind blew.
 He confronted the wind.
 Did you go to see a preacher in a thousand-dollar suit?